ethereum/portal-network-specs/header-gossip-network.md

 ### PING payload

-TODO: instructions on what a node should do prior to having acquired a copy of the accumulator
+TODO: specify what a node should do prior to having acquired a copy of the accumulator

 ```
 Ping.custom_payload := ssz_serialize(custom_data)